grafana/k6/README.md

 ### Other Platforms

 Grab a prebuilt binary from [the Releases page](https://github.com/loadimpact/k6/releases).
-Packages for Ubuntu and Debian are in the works.

 Introduction
 ------------